tidepool-org/uploader/docs/state/StateTreeGlossary.md

 *The Tidepool Uploader inclues a dropdown menu, which is accessible after logging in by clicking on the area where the logged-in user's name is displayed in the upper-right corner.
 The property `dropdown` in the state tree encodes whether this menu is currently in its open (dropped-down) state (`true`) or closed and hidden (`false`).*

-#### `os`

-*The property `os` encodes the operating system environment the Tidepool Uploader is running inside.
-This value is determined at runtime as part of the app initialization step through the `chrome.runtime.getPlatformInfo` function.*

 #### `page`

 *The property `page` encodes the current "page" of the application that is active.
 Possible values are, for example, `SETTINGS` for the device selection "page" and `MAIN` for the main upload interface shown in [the app snapshot](./ExampleStateTree.md).*